-For the application: soak a clean cotton cloth in hot water and wring out the excess water.
+Soak a clean cotton cloth in hot water for the application and wring out the excess water.
 Put the damp towel on the clean face for 3 minutes and let it work.
 Then soak the washcloth in the water again and put it on the skin.
-Repeat the procedure several times in a row and perform once a day for about two weeks.
+Repeat the procedure several times in a row and perform it once a day for about two weeks.

 More tips against Milia

 Do not press milia.
 By pressing the Milia, contents can be pushed deeper into the skin and trigger inflammation.

 Avoid chemicals and cosmetic products on the skin.

 Clean skin twice a day.

 Treating newborn babies: Wash the baby’s skin daily with lukewarm water and pat dry with a clean, soft cloth.
 Often, the milia disappear within a few weeks by itself.